PRIDE-Archive/pride-web/static/markdown/prideFileFormats/content.md

 Result files are standard file formats developed by HUPO-PSI Consortium to exchange proteomics results.
 Following the ProteomeXchange guidelines the submissions that provides these files are called **COMPLETE** submissions.
 These files are really important in PRIDE because they are the only result files that PRIDE ecosystem (resources, tools) are able to read/write/transform.
 For example, for these submissions are the only ones that are searchable by protein identifiers and peptide sequences in PRIDE Archive [read more here about searching](/static/documentation/searchinginpridearchive).

+- mzIdentML (version 1.1 and 1.2 http://www.psidev.info/mzidentml):  mzIdentML is one of the standards developed by the Proteomics Informatics working group of the PSI.
+The extension of the file .mzid is used by the submission tool to recognize the file format.
+The mzIdentML only contains the peptide/protein identification information of a proteomics experiment not the Quantitation.

+- mzTabb (version 1.0 http://www.psidev.info/mztab): mzTab is one of the standards developed by members of the Proteomics Informatics working group of the PSI to represent Quantification data.
+For PRIDE Archive the mzTab file MUST contains the Protein and PSM tables and is optional the Peptide section. **We recommended this file format to report the Quantification Results**

+> It is important to highlight that mzIdentML/mzTab does not contain the mass spectra, which must be provided in external files referenced from the mzIdentML and the mzTab (like mzML, mzXML or mzData, or peak lists like mgf, dta, ms2, apl or pkl). **mzIdentML and mzTab referencing spectra in the RAW files are not allowed for PRIDE Submissions, only to Peak List files**.